Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Bowel irrigation

-A synthetic prostaglandinProstaglandins are a group of physiologically active lipid compounds found in almost all tissues and organs.
+A synthetically produced prostaglandinProstaglandins are a group of physiologically active lipid compounds found in almost all tissues and organs.
 They play an important role in Inflammatory conditions, pain transmission, and the regulation of blood flow and platelet function. (misoprostol) is available as an antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects. for dogs.

 Repeated administration of this preparation can counteract the toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effect of anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
 They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain. in dogs.